raul-izquierdo/english/sources/vocabulary/Social relationships/Obligation Need and Permission.5.md

     ?
 Tengo que llamar a Alex : `I have to remember to call Alex` (obligación externa) ?
 Tenéis que hacer los deberes para el martes : `You have to finish your homework by Tuesday` (podría se _must_ si se quisiera ser más estricto - raro)

-tenia que/tendré que (pasado, futuro, condicional...)
+tenia que/tendré que (Cuando no es presente -> pasado, futuro, condicional...)
     = have to (no _must_)
     ?
 Tenia que llevar uniforme : `I had to wear a uniform` ?
 Tendré que trabajar el sábado : `I will have to work on Saturday`